 This Plant-based Cheddar Cheese recipe may be a work in progress; however, at this stage, I am already really pleased with how well it grates, cubes and can even be sliced to serve on top a cracker.
-Although it doesn’t melt perfectly yet, I am working on that and considering what store-bought options are available, this recipe for Plant-based Cheddar Cheese could be a pretty good alternative.
+Although it doesn’t melt perfectly (yet), considering what store-bought options are available, this recipe for Plant-based Cheddar Cheese could be a pretty good alternative.
 Best of all it’s easy to make.

 Plant-Based Cheddar Cheese

 - 200g block of creamed coconut

 - 300g firm silken tofu (must be drained of excess liquid)

 - pinch of turmeric

 Remove tofu from the packaging.
 Drain to remove excess liquid, then place the tofu in a colander or sieve.
 Place a saucer or small plate on top of it, weigh it down with a tin can or bowl of water.
 A mini cast iron fry pan works too.